 Return transfer to the airport, with a stop on route (time permitting) to savour for one last moment the joy of birding in Extremadura.

-Usually between 140 and 170 bird species are possible (record is 179).
+Usually, between 140 and 170 bird species are possible (the record is 179).
 When conditions are good for passage waders or long-staying wintering duck, then species numbers will be higher.

 This is a selection of the most sought-after species (some are present throughout the spring period, others arrive during the middle or even towards the end of spring – please request advice on the best time for particular species).